 By Kyle Sawdey | CRO & EVP of Underwriting | Updated April 2026 By now, most people in our industry have seen the headlines.
 Stryker, a Fortune 300 medical device giant with $25 billion in revenue, had its global Microsoft environment hit by a destructive wiper attack on March 11.
 Over 200,000 endpoints wiped.
 50 […]

 By Ryan Windt | Head of Growth Marketing | Updated April 2026 For years, cyber risk conversations focused on stolen data.
 How many records were exposed?
 Was customer information compromised?
 What were the notification costs?
-That is no longer where the biggest losses occur.
-Today, business interruption has become the single largest driver of cyber […]
+That framing is now outdated.
+Business interruption has overtaken data theft as the single largest financial driver of cyber insurance […]

 Industry Verticals